 Anolis sagrei, an invasive, exotic reptile documented in the Alligator Flag Preserve.
-Photo courtesy of the USGS
+Photo courtesy of the USGS.

-Also known as the Cuban anole, the brown anole is native to Cuba, the Bahamas, and neighboring islands (Schwartz & Henderson 1991).
-Like other anoles from the islands, this species is a small, tropical, diurnal, arboreal, territorial, and insectivorous lizard (Campbell 2001).
-The brown anole was first documented in the Florida Keys in the late 1800s (Lee disturbed sites.
+Also known as the Cuban anole, the brown anole is native to Cuba. the Bahamas. and neighboring islands (Schwartz & Henderson 1991).
+Like other anoles from the islands, this species is a small, tropical, diurnal, arboreal, territorial. and insectivorous lizard (Campbell 2001).
+The brown anole was first documented in the Florida Keys in the late 1800s (Lee 1985) and has since spread throughout Florida, into Georgia and into two other southeastern states (Campbell 1996).
+The brown anole is a habitat generalist and generally prefers the fairly open areas of disturbed sites.
 It feeds on a wide variety of insects, amphipods, and isopods.
 Brown anoles also prey on other small vertebrates including the hatchlings of the native green anole (A. carolinensiis; Campbell 2000).

 Anolis carolinensiis, an indigenous reptile documented in the Alligator Flag Preserve.
-Photo courtesy of the
+Photo courtesy of the USGS.